polydezcom/RivalTune/README.md

 ## Contributing

 We encourage contributions to this project!
-If you have any improvements or suggestions, please feel free to open an issue on GitHub.
+If you have any improvements or suggestions, please feel free to open an issue or pull request on GitHub.

+RivalTune is built with **Flutter for Linux**.
+If you encounter any issues or have feature requests, please don't hesitate to reach out.

 ## License